kl1986/kl1986.github.io/README.md

 - Save the workout and view previous sessions in the history list
 - Select exercises you've done before when adding a new one, with the same number of sets as last time

-The project now includes a small Node.js server that stores user accounts, the global exercise list and workout history.
+The project now includes a small Node.js server that stores user accounts, the global exercise list, workout history and saved templates.
 Run it with:

 ```bash
 npm install
 npm start
 ```

 Open `http://localhost:3000` in your browser.
-Register or log in to have your workouts synced to the server.
+Register or log in to have your workouts and templates synced to the server.
 When adding a new exercise it is saved to the shared database, but the sets, reps and weights remain unique to your account.

 The app still works offline thanks to local storage and a service worker.